raphg/Biostat-578/README.md

 BIOSTAT 578A: Bioinformatics for Big Omics Data
 ===============================================

-**Important Note:** I am in the process of modifying the content of this repository in preparation for Winter 2015.
-Stay tuned.
+**Important Note:** I am still modifying the content of this repository for Winter 2015.
 If you want to be informed of all changes, please create a github account and watch the repository.

 **Instructor:** Raphael Gottardo, PhD, Fred Hutchinson Cancer Research Center